 -We make an assumption that your pet has up to date vaccinations.
 If not, you should be aware that we have an abundance of wildlife here that very definitely is not vaccinated.
 The risk of illness or infection is not high but the countryside is full of potential pathogens that can be hazardous to your pet.

--Bring your own pet bedding and do not allow pets on furniture or beds.
+-Bring your own pet bedding and please do not allow pets on furniture or beds.
 We reserve the right to charge for damages to fabric, floors, furniture or bedding.
+This policy applies to all our guests and is not specific to pet owners.

 -Please don’t leave your pet alone in your cabin.